pynbody/tangos/README.md

    process raw simulation data;
  - can use your favourite database as the underlying store, thanks to [sqlalchemy](https://www.sqlalchemy.org).
-   By default, _tangos_ uses the file-based database [sqlite](https://sqlite.org), but it is also routinely tested against the server-based MySQL.
+   By default, _tangos_ uses the file-based database [sqlite](https://sqlite.org), but it is also routinely tested against the server-based MySQL and PostgreSQL.

  Getting started